Blazblue: Central Fiction is

 worth noting that the PS4 port doesn't offer anything extraordinary over its

-incarnations (in fact, it has less graphical options).
+incarnations (in fact, it has fewer graphical options).
 If the new character

 designs look interesting to you, definitely check out Central Fiction...